angusketo/PericyclicTL/README.md

 # PericyclicTL

+These notebooks are for regenerating reaction data used in an upcoming publication.

-Data generation notebooks for pericyclic datasets.
+Data generation notebooks for Cope and Claisen, Ene, and Nazarov datasets are here.
 For Diels–Alder reaction, see https://github.com/angusketo/DA_DataExtraction

 Extracting these datasets requires a Reaxys subscription.
 Once the reactions have been downloaded to a .csv format, the notebooks can be used.